 Consider why it’s important…

-- What was the significance of the event?
+- What was the significance of the legend for Australia’s democracy?

 - What does it tell us about Australia’s democracy?